Why the words 'perform' and 'surrender'? What meaning do those words take in this piece? Are they two competing energies?

 They were the shows I was offered to play at the time.

 MADDEN As someone committed to change, what have you done for this release that you haven't before?

 REZANEJAD I don't know how it stands out as a release.
 This project was an opportunity to explore various presences on stage through choreographic storytelling.
 It was primarily an obsession with the audience and how to use each room.
 Almost a perversion thinking of it now.
 For example, one drama focused entirely on using the audience as a mirror with a cue of changing personality once the mirror became self-aware.
 The antagonist of that drama, which took place in another city, was a dialogue for an invisible audience.
 The seated settings were especially compelling because the guests were fixed in a chair and limited to movement, making the entire conversation more sensitive.

 MADDEN How does the law of nature correspond with grief?

 How doesn't it correspond when grief is so natural?
 I experience grief as in conformity with nature's laws, like a face with all its features.
 It could be so many things considering all animals are so familiar with it.
 What it meant for me was a way to accept, repair, and move on from painful situations.
 Take it as a price for strength.
 Though I believe there is a style of using it, and, much like anger, it only has room to be a guest.
 To let the guest stay for too long is a consequence of illness.
 But to live without it is unlikely.
-We need pain, as much as we need anger.
+We need pain because without it we don't evolve.